 Image Source: Ariel Skelley/Getty Images

+Have you been trying to fight the shrinkage and keep your natural hair voluminous, healthy and full – even on the most humid of days?
 I’ll be honest.
 My favorite times of the year to wear my natural hair all-the-way-out is the spring and the fall.
 The temperatures are mild and the humidity levels aren’t super ridiculous, so my hair doesn’t shrink up or frizz out as much as it does the rest of the time.
-Still, that doesn’t mean that when it’s blazing outside (or when it’s snowing; some of us forget that wintertime can get pretty humid too) that I won’t rock a blowout.
-I just have to find some creative workarounds so that I won’t have big-and-glorious hair when I step out of the door and then three steps away from a TWA (Teeny Weeny Afro) about an hour-and-a-half later.
+Still, that doesn’t mean that when it’s blazing outside (or when it’s snowing; some of us forget that wintertime can get pretty humid too”> that I won’t rock a blowout.
+I just have to find some creative workarounds so that I won’t have big-and-glorious hair when I step out of the door and then three steps away from a TWA (Teeny Weeny Afro”> about an hour-and-a-half later.

-If you just read all of that and found yourself shaking your head because you totally can relate, I’ve got some suggestions on how you can keep your own natural locks voluminous, healthy and full, even on the most humid of days.
+If you just read all of that and found yourself shaking your head because you totally can relate, I’ve got some suggestions for you.

 For the record, I’m pretty sure that you’ve heard of some of these before, but the key is to apply a little trial and error with the tips and handle your hair with care in the process.
 If you’re determined to figure out what works best for you, I’m confident that you will.

-Experiment with bentonite clay.
-If you pay attention to hair trends, you’ve probably heard about thebentonite clay and apple cider vinegar hair definition combo.
+If you pay attention to hair trends, you’ve probably heard about the bentonite clay and apple cider vinegar hair definition combo.
 I’ve tried it a few times and yep, it works.
 Not only does it define natural curls, it elongates them too!
-Plus, if you add some hydrogenated castor oil, melted shea butter, coconut oil or olive oil to the mixture, it is a great way to have longer curls that won’t shrink up (as much) due to the moisture to the hair.
-(If you’ve never tried this DIY product before, click here, here andhere for some tips and cool visual results.)
+Plus, if you add some hydrogenated castor oil, melted shea butter, coconut oil or olive oil to the mixture, it is a great way to have longer curls that won’t shrink up (as much”> due to the moisture to the hair.
+(If you’ve never tried this DIY product before, click here, here andhere for some tips and cool visual results.”>

-Aunt Jackie's Don't Shrink Flaxseed Elongating Curling Gel or the Long Aid Naturals Manuka Honey & Coconut Shrink Away Elongating Curl Cream.here
+Aunt Jackie’s Don’t Shrink Flaxseed Elongating Curling Gel or the Long Aid Naturals Manuka Honey & Coconut Shrink Away Elongating Curl Cream.

-If you use gel for a wash-n-go, make sure to “break the cast”.
-If you’re going for a wash-n-go look, applying some gel (even if it’s just Aloe Vera gel) to your hair while it’s wet is a great way to give your curls a good amount of definition.
-But if after it dries, your hair appears shorter, a good thing to do is to break the cast (the hardness that the gel has caused) of your hair with a little bit of oil.
+If you use gel for a wash-n-go, make sure to “break the cast.”
+If you’re going for a wash-n-go look, applying some gel (even if it’s just Aloe Vera gel”> to your hair while it’s wet is a great way to give your curls a good amount of definition.
+But if after it dries, your hair appears shorter, a good thing to do is to break the cast (the hardness that the gel has caused”> of your hair with a little bit of oil.
 Two that hold up pretty well in humidity are sweet almond oil and grapeseed oil.
 As a bonus, they both are light, so your hair won’t feel greasy to the touch.
-All you have to do is pour a little bit into your hands, rub your hands together and then gently rub your hands down your hair from root to tip like this righthere.
+All you have to do is pour a little bit into your hands, rub your hands together and then gently rub your hands down your hair from root to tip like this:

-Blow your roots.
-Although you should be careful about how much heat that you apply to your hair, if you’re using agood dryer, you apply a heat protectant (a creamy one is better than a spray if your hair is both curly and thick) and you set it on cool, you should be fine.
+Although you should be careful about how much heat that you apply to your hair, if you’re using a good dryer, you apply a heat protectant (a creamy one is better than a spray if your hair is both curly and thick”> and you set it on cool, you should be fine.
 As far as avoiding shrinkage goes, make sure that you’re intentional about blow drying your roots.
 The “straighter” they are, the longer your hair will look and the less shrinkage that you will have throughout the day.
 Speaking of blow drying, if you want a longer look without straightening your curls in the process, a diffuser is definitely what you should attach to your dryer.
 Use it after your hair had air-dried halfway in order to get the best results.